-- setting and monitoring progress against the Audit Office’s vision, values, mission and strategic goals
+- setting the strategic direction and monitoring performance against the Audit Office’s Corporate Plan and Future State Roadmap

 - setting direction on the impact to the Audit Office of key changes to standards, legislation and machinery of government change that have a whole-of-office consequence

 - overseeing the Audit Office’s financial performance and sustainability.

 The Office Executive has a broad level of experience, skills, and diversity to fulfil its oversight role.
-This includes disciplines in economics, accounting, law and business administration, experience in local and State government and the private sector, and diversity in gender and age consisting of four women and three men (at 30 June 2017) within a diverse age range.
-Further details on the skills and experience of members of the Office Executive can be found here.
+This includes disciplines in economics, accounting, law and business administration, experience in local and state government and the private sector, and diversity in gender and age consisting of four women and three men (at 30 June 2018) within a diverse age range.
+For further details on the skills and experience of members see the Office Executive.

-- standing up our new mandate to audit local government
+- carrying out our new mandate to audit local government

-- reassessing and tracking progress against the Audit Office strategy and vision
+- reassessing and tracking progress against the Audit Office’s Corporate Plan

-- overseeing the Audit Office’s strategic initiatives including Local Government, Influencing for Impact, Reporting Process, Working Better, Working Together, and Data Analytics
+- overseeing the Audit Office’s strategic initiatives including Local Government, Influencing for Impact, Reporting Process, Working Better, Working Together, Data Analytics, and Technology and Process Innovation

 Audit and Risk Committee

-The Audit and Risk Committee assisted the Auditor-General in 2016–17 by providing oversight and review of governance, risk management and internal control frameworks.
+The Audit and Risk Committee assists the Auditor-General by providing oversight and review of governance, risk management and internal control frameworks.
 In 2017–18, the committee reviewed:

-- the risk management framework including review of our strategic risk register, project risk management, fraud framework, and business continuity and disaster recovery plans
+- the strategic risk register, project risk management, fraud framework, and business continuity and disaster recovery plans

-- compliance with relevant applicable laws and regulations, relevant government policies and directions, and Audit Office policies
+- compliance with relevant applicable laws, regulations, government policies and directions, and Audit Office policies

 - the internal control framework.

-The Governance Unit assessed the committee’s activities in 2016–17 to confirm compliance with Treasury Policy Paper 1503 Internal Audit and Risk Management Policy for the NSW Public Sector (TPP 15-03).
-For a copy of the attestation statement see appendix nine.
+Our Governance Unit assessed the committee’s activities in 2017–18 to confirm compliance with Treasury Policy Paper Internal Audit and Risk Management Policy for the NSW Public Sector (TPP 15-03).
+For a copy of the attestation statement see page 121.
 The committee’s charter is also in line with the requirements of TPP 15-03 and can be found on our website.

 Dianne Hill was appointed on 12 December 2016 as Chair for a final term until 28 August 2021.
-Dianne brings considerable experience having been an independent non-executive director for over 20 years at several organisations, and currently sits on several boards and audit and risk committees for both NSW public sector agencies and public companies.
-Her background is in chartered accounting, financial services and project management.
+Dianne brings considerable experience having been an independent non-executive director for over 25 years at several organisations.
+Dianne has 30 years experience in chartered accounting, project and business consulting, financial services and risk.

 Bruce Turner AM was appointed on 17 February 2017 for a four-year term.
-Bruce brings extensive experience sitting on audit and risk committees within the State government and not-for-profit sectors, as well as governance committees in the local government sector.
+Bruce brings extensive experience sitting on audit and risk committees within the state government and not-for-profit sectors, as well as governance committees in the local government sector.
 Bruce has also been involved through Chief Audit Executive roles in large and diverse state and federal government agencies.
-He sits on several Boards, including that of the Institute of Internal Auditors (Australia).

 Please see our ‘Disclosure’ section for information on the Remuneration Committee.